sramosonsins/npstat2/README.md

 We have included additional statistics in relation to the first version.
 One file is output (by defaut has the same name than the initial input pileup with extension '.stats.txt', unless the outpfile option is used).
 If a second population is included (option -n2 and -fstpop2), then two additional files are output: a file with the statististics for the second population (same format than first but with the additional extension '\_p2.txt'), and a third file with the differentiation statistics (same name with the extension '\_fst.txt').

-The file with the population output contains the next statistics:
+The file containing the population output includes the next statistics:

 	1.scaffold: name of the scaffold.
 	2.window: window number.